seanthw/st_dynamic_product_label_print/README.md

 3. Open the form view of the main product template.
 4. Click the **Print Labels** button located in the button box at the top of the form.
 5. The wizard will open, pre-filled with all variants of that product.
 Choose your quantity type and click **Print Labels**.

+### Saving Default Settings

+You can save the current settings in the **Print Labels** wizard as the new default for future use.

+1. Open the **Print Labels** wizard using either of the methods described above.
+2. Adjust the settings in the wizard to your desired defaults.
+3. Click the **Save as Default** button.
+The next time you open the wizard, your saved settings will be loaded automatically.

 ## Author